igorcosta/api_workspace/MINI_SUMMIT.md

 # Welcome to the Mini Summit!

-Hello, GitHub enthusiasts and developers!
-We're thrilled to have you explore the capabilities of our API.
-As you embark on this journey, we want to introduce you to the power of using REST APIs with the FastAPI framework for Python developers.
-FastAPI is a modern, fast (high-performance) web framework for building APIs with Python 3.6+ based on standard Python type hints.
+G'day mates!
+We're stoked to have all you GitHub legends and devs down under in the virtual world.
+We're here to yarn about the ripper capabilities of our API.
+As you dive into this adventure, we're keen to introduce you to the beaut world of REST APIs with the FastAPI framework for Python developers.
+FastAPI is a fair dinkum, fast (high-performance) web framework for building APIs with Python 3.6+ based on standard Python type hints.

 ## Performance Benefits